 FREE-RUN JUICE: The juice that escapes after the grape skins are crushed or squeezed prior to fermentation.

-FRENCH OAK: The traditional wood for wine barrels, which supplies vanilla, cedar and sometimes butterscotch flavors.
-Used for red and white wines.
-Much more expensive than American oak, it can cost more than $500 per barrel, as opposed to $250 for American.
+FRENCH OAK: The traditional wood for wine barrels, which supplies vanilla, cedar, and sometimes butterscotch flavors.
+Used for red and white winesm.
+More expensive than American oak,

 FRESH: Having a lively, clean and fruity character.
 An essential for young wines.